Absent Freeholders – how Vesting Orders can help

 • The proposed TP1 form for the formal legal transfer of the land.

-Absent freeholders – the need of specialist legal advice
+Absent freeholders – the need for specialist legal advice

 This legislation works very well by allowing leaseholders to avoid the situation of being stuck with a property they cannot sell because it has such a short lease.

 It also allows the leaseholder to get both the right to buy the freehold and then subsequently grant themselves a lease extension at a good value price.

 However, for a leaseholder who has not worked in the legal world before, going through this process and following the letter of the law is not only tricky, but daunting too.

 There is some very simple advice to follow in all of this.
 Don’t be tempted to cut corners.